haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 ### Replication

 To replication my result, you should first download the data set and run `json-csv.py`.
 Then run `word2vec_model.py` to sample the 399850 reviews.
-You can continue to train a word2vec model on this sampled data set if you want to using word2vec embedding (It took me 4 mins to train).</br>
+You can continue to train a word2vec model on this sampled data set if you want to use word2vec embedding (It took my mac 4 mins to train).</br>

 Run `train_keras_embedding.py` to train a CNN using keras embedding layer.
 You can also run `train_with_word2vec_embedding.py` if you want (this requires a lot of computation resource).
 Make sure you get the sampled data set before you train the model (otherwise you can modify my code to train on 5 million reviews!).